MorrisseyLab/DeCryptICS/README.md

 python run\_script.py count /full/path/to/block/input\_files.py

 View the help with "python run\_script.py -h" to see all available options.
-For example, if you are analysing mouse tissue, then use the "-mouse" flag:
+For example, if you are analysing mouse tissue, then use the "-mouse" flag to use the mouse-specific network weights:

 python run\_script.py count /full/path/to/mouseblock/input\_files.py -mouse